 I’ve put together some of my favourite foodie and coffee spots I discovered around the city of Rotterdam.
-Take a lo0k below for the best cafes in Rotterdam and find all your foodie inspiration for a trip to this great destination!
+Take a look below for the best cafes in Rotterdam and I hope this is helpful whilst you’re in Rotterdam!

 Sajoer